BioComputingUP/ProSeqViewer/README.md

 This version is based on [Typescript](https://www.typescriptlang.org/) and compatible with [Angular 2+](https://angular.io/) framework.

-Represent biological data with the ProSeqVieweriewer library!
+Represent biological data with the ProSeqViewer library!
 Used in [MobiDB](http://mobidb.bio.unipd.it/), [DisProt](http://www.disprot.org/) and [RepeatsDB](http://repeatsdb.bio.unipd.it/).

 ## Dependencies